YALE MILLER

 It is to imagine day to day life in any number of possible futures that current trends could produce.

-What is Strategic Foresight?
+So What Exactly is Strategic Foresight?

 Predicting the future is impossible, but that is the not goal of strategic foresight.
 Rather, strategic foresight is the practice of analyzing budding trends and fringe markets in order to imagine not the future, but possible futures.
 By imagining what the worst and best tomorrow would look, we can then make actionable recommendations to achieve that best future.